 Memory management is based on functions in the C runtime library.
-Xalloc(), Xrealloc(), and Xfree() work just like malloc(), realloc(), and free(), except that you can pass a null pointer to Xrealloc() to have it allocate anew or pass a null pointer to Xfree() and nothing will happen.
-The versions in the sample server also do some checking that is useful for debugging.
+Xalloc(), Xrealloc(), and Xfree() are deprecated aliases for malloc(), realloc(), and free(), and you should simply call the C library functions directly.
 Consult a C runtime library reference manual for more details.